-Start Your Own Book or Film Discussion Group
+Start a Book and/or Film Discussion Group

-- Pick the first book and/or movie you all want to discuss.
-Lot of fun with a Fiction & Film Group, that used to meet in NYC, where we’d all read a book in advance, then together watch the film version, and have a discussion of both, along with a friendly potluck dinner (less expensive, and more personal, than ordering out).(Check the legality for your country, but typically watching a movie with family or friends, in a private home, does not constitute a “public performance” for which you would have to pay the rights’ holder.
+- FICTION & FILM: You can have amazing ‘cross-fertilizing’ discussions with a Fiction & Film Group.
+At the LGBTQ+ group that used to meet in NYC, we’d all read a book in advance, then together watch the film version, and have a discussion of both, along with a friendly potluck dinner (less expensive, and more personal, than ordering out).
+Check the legality for your country, but typically watching a movie with family or friends, in a private home, does not constitute a “public performance” for which you would have to pay the right’s holder.

-Website begun 1997 / Revised November 1, 2020
+Website begun 1997 / Updated February 17, 2021